duckietown/docs-brown/book/doc-sky/project3-pidcontrollers/30-tuning.md

 3. Look in the vision tab in the screen.
 You should see it printing `max_first_counter` (and some other stuff).
 Pay attention to `max_first_counter` and observe whether/when it is seeing the first frame.
 Higher is better!
 Typical values are around 30 or 40, but a very good run might be 100 frames.
 Report your best max counts!

-4. Turn off position hold with _v_ and describe how the drone's behavior changes with position vs. velocity hold.
+4. Turn off position hold with _v_ and make sure there is room to fly to the right.
+Press and hold 'L' and observe the drone's motion, and release 'L' to stop the drone from moving.
+Explain what happens to the following key terms that causes the drone to move when you press 'L' and stop when you release: setpoint, error, control variable, process variable, proportional term, integral term, derivative term.
+We are looking only for a higher level description to demonstrate understanding of the PID controllers.

+5. While flying in position control, make sure there is room for the drone to fly to the right and then take note of the desired position in \`4 of the screen.
+Now press the 'L' key in the user interface and note the new desired x-position of the drone; it should be 0.1m to the right of the drone's last position.
+Explain what happens to the following key terms of the outer control loop, the position PID, that causes the drone to move and stop 0.1m to the right after you press 'L' in position control: setpoint, error, control variable, process variable, proportional term, integral term, derivative term.
+We are looking only for a higher level description to demonstrate understanding of cascaded PID controllers.

+6. When the 'L' is first pressed, the setpoint changes drastically causing the derivative term to spike.
+Briefly explain why the derivative term spikes, and one possible way to prevent this spike.

+Take a video of your drone flying in velocity control, and then engage position control. *Submit this video in Github Classroom as 'postion_control'*

+### Optional Exercises (not graded, but cool to try!)
-5. Try flying in velocity mode over a blank white poster board (there is one in 121).
+7. Try flying in velocity mode over a blank white poster board (there is one in 121).
 Be careful!
 How does the drone's behavior change?

-6. Now try over a uniform textured surface such as the floor in 121.
+8. Now try over a uniform textured surface such as the floor in 121.
 Try a position hold.
 How well does it work?
 How long is it able to hold position?

-Take a video of your drone flying in velocity control, and then engage position control. *Submit this video in Github Classroom as 2.5.1*

 ###### Footnotes
 [<b id="f1">1</b>](#a1) It is important to do these tests over a textured surface so that the planar motion of the drone can be properly sensed using the optical flow vecotors of the camera (more on this in another section)